 Keeping mice out of buildings can be a difficult, long-term process, since they can enter buildings through openings no larger than the size of a dime.
 But diligent preparation is the only way to permanently stop mice from coming back.

 - Deteriorating siding

 If you suspect a mouse is entering in a particular area, sprinkling baby powder or flour lightly along the suspected wall will help you detect any tracks.
-Keeping flowers, shrubs, and hedges trimmed at least 18 inches out from the foundation of your house will deter mice from finding their way in — this will also make it easier to find possible entry points.
+Keeping flowers, shrubs and hedges trimmed at least 18 inches out from the foundation of your house will deter mice from finding their way in and also make it easier to find possible entry points.
 It’s also essential that you clean up any food sources they may be seeking if they return.
 Some examples include: